cap497/TSP/README.md

 This is only a concise selection of TSP instances using 2D Euclidian coordinates chosen to evaluate algorihms with an increasing number of nodes.

+Approximate algorithms are compared to TSPLIB 95 bounds.

 Notebook can be used to generate random instances and/or test other TSPLIB instances.